daseincompiler/ExtractBBRWeaponStats/README.md

 # ExtractBBRWeaponStats
 An extraction workflow of Battlebit Remastered weapon's stats from Unity assets.
+If you would like to me extract more data feel free to make an issue and I'll look into it.
 # **Usage Guide**

 To extract weapon stats from Battlebit Remastered using AssetRipper and the provided Python script, follow the steps below: